Benzene

-Benzene is an organic chemical compound with the molecular formula C_{6}H_{6}.
+Benzene is an organic chemical compound with the molecular formula C6H6|auto=1.
 The benzene molecule is composed of six carbon atoms joined in a planar hexagonal ring with one hydrogen atom attached to each.
-Because it contains only carbon and hydrogen atoms, benzene is classed as a hydrocarbon.
+As it contains only carbon and hydrogen atoms, benzene is a hydrocarbon.

 Benzene is a natural constituent of petroleum and is one of the elementary petrochemicals.
-Due to the cyclic continuous pi bonds between the carbon atoms and satisfying Hückel's rule, benzene is classed as an aromatic hydrocarbon.
+Because of the cyclic continuous pi bonds between the carbon atoms and satisfying the rules of aromaticity and Hückel's rule, benzene is classed as an aromatic hydrocarbon.
 Benzene is a colorless and highly flammable liquid with a sweet smell, and is partially responsible for the aroma of gasoline.
 It is used primarily as a precursor to the manufacture of chemicals with more complex structures, such as ethylbenzene and cumene, of which billions of kilograms are produced annually.
 Although benzene is a major industrial chemical, it finds limited use in consumer items because of its toxicity.
 Benzene is a volatile organic compound.

 Benzene is classified as a carcinogen.
 Its particular effects on human health, such as the long-term results of accidental exposure, have been reported on by news organizations such as The New York Times.
-For instance, a 2022 article stated that benzene contamination in the Boston metropolitan area caused hazardous conditions in multiple places, with the publication noting that the compound may eventually cause leukemia in some individuals.
+For instance, a 2022 article stated that benzene contamination in the Boston metropolitan area created hazards in multiple places and may eventually cause some cases of leukemia.